nthai-resola/agent-development-kit-crash-course/smart-research-assistant/README.md

 - **Multi-Agent Architecture**: A central orchestrator agent coordinates specialized agents for search, verification, summarization, and analysis.
 - **Session Management**: Persistent research sessions allow you to pick up your work where you left off.
 - **Interactive CLI**: An easy-to-use command-line interface for interacting with the assistant.
+- **Multiple Search Engines**: Uses SerpAPI to search across Google, Bing, and other search engines.
 - **Extensible**: The modular design makes it easy to add new specialized agents and tools.

 ## Getting Started